Virlana Tkacz

-Virlana Tkacz (born June 23, 1952, in Newark, New Jersey) is the founding director of the Yara Arts Group, a resident company at the world-renowned La MaMa Experimental Theatre Club in New York.
+Virlana Tkacz (born June 23, 1952) is an American theatre director who is the founding director of the Yara Arts Group, a resident company at the world-renowned La MaMa Experimental Theatre Club in New York.
 She was educated at Bennington College and Columbia University, where she earned a Master of Fine Arts in theatre directing.

-With Yara she created over forty original theatre pieces that fuse fragments of contemporary poetry and traditional songs, chants, legends and history from East to create an imagistic production with a narrative.
-Experimental in their form and essence, they employ video, projected images, and complex musical scores to explore our relationship to time and consciousness.
+With Yara, Tkacz has created over forty original theatre pieces drawing on fragments of contemporary poetry, traditional songs, chants, legends, and history from the East, combining these elements into narrative, image-driven productions.
+The works incorporate video, projected images, and complex musical scores to examine themes of time and consciousness.